Technologicat/unpythonic/macro_extras/README.md

 Code within a ``with continuations`` block is treated specially.
 Roughly:

  - Each function definition (``def`` or ``lambda``) in a ``with continuations`` block has an implicit formal parameter ``cc``, **even if not explicitly declared** in the formal parameter list.
-   - If ``cc`` is declared explicitly, and if it is in a position that can accept a default value (either the last parameter that has no default, or a by-name-only parameter), then the continuation machinery will set the default value of ``cc`` to the default continuation (``identity``), which just returns its arguments.
+   - The continuation machinery will set the default value of ``cc`` to the default continuation (``identity``), which just returns its arguments.
-     - In the above ``amb`` example, note the use of ``ourcc``; the lambda implicitly has its own ``cc``, so the continuation passed in from outside must be named something else.
      - The default value allows these functions to be called also normally without passing a ``cc``.
+In effect, the function will then return normally.
+   - If ``cc`` is not declared explicitly, it is implicitly declared as a by-name-only parameter named ``cc``, and the default value is set automatically.
+   - If ``cc`` is declared explicitly, the default value is set automatically if ``cc`` is in a position that can accept a default value, and no default has been set by the user.
+     - Positions that can accept a default value are the last positional parameter that has no default, and a by-name-only parameter in any syntactically allowed position.
    - Having a hidden parameter is somewhat magic, but overall improves readability, as this allows declaring ``cc`` only where actually explicitly needed.
+     - **CAUTION**: Usability trap: in nested function definitions, each ``def`` and ``lambda`` comes with **its own** implicit ``cc``.
+       - In the above ``amb`` example, the local variable is named ``ourcc``, so that the continuation passed in from outside (into the ``lambda``, by closure) will have a name different from the ``cc`` implicitly introduced by the ``lambda`` itself.
+       - This is possibly subject to change in a future version (pending the invention of a better API), but for now just be aware of this gotcha.
    - Beside ``cc``, there's also a mechanism to keep track of the captured tail of a computation, which is important to have edge cases work correctly.
 See the note on **pcc** (*parent continuation*) in the docstring of ``unpythonic.syntax.continuations``, and [the pictures](callcc_topology.pdf).

  - In a function definition inside the ``with continuations`` block: